 - Laying the infant on a towel to absorb urine.

-Caregivers should contact a health care provider if the rash is not better in 3 days or if the child becomes worse.4
+Caregivers should contact a healthcare provider if the rash is not better in 3 days or if the child becomes worse.3

 Spitting up is a common occurrence for newborns and is usually not a sign of a more serious problem.
 After feeding, try to keep the infant calm and in an upright position for a little while.
 Keep a burp towel handy, just in case.
-Contact your health care provider immediately if your infant5:
+Contact your healthcare provider immediately if your infant4:

 - Is not gaining weight